IdrisFallout-Selfhosted/.github/profile/README.md

 ## Getting Started

-To get started with [Organization Name], follow these steps:
+To get started with IdrisFallout-SelfHosted, follow these steps:

 1. **Fork** the repository you're interested in.
 2. **Clone** the forked repository to your local machine.